Jonathan Strange & Mr Norrell

 The Challenge

-To establish a new, original drama that redefines expectations of both period and fantasy.
+To launch a new, original BBC One drama that redefines expectations of both period and fantasy.
 The campaign needed to foreground character, rivalry, and a sense of magic that felt sophisticated and unexpected—avoiding familiar genre tropes and appealing to a culturally engaged audience.

 Creative Development